ntjandra/cse115a/README.md

 Go to rentmyjunk/ and run `npm install`.
 It should generate node_modules directory.
 Then run `npm install js-cookie`.
 This is crucial for tracking login status.
+`npm install react-bootstrap bootstrap`.
+This is for formatting the website `npm install firebase react-firebase-file-uploader`.
+This is for managing the users' images

 ### Run the website
 - Go to rmj_oss/ and run once `pip install -r requirements.txt`.
 Then you can run `python server.py`.